vaemoi-org/bookof/communicating-changes.md

 If you're wondering why you need both, check [here](https://code.facebook.com/posts/1840075619545360) and ask questions [here](https://twitter.com/yarnpkg)

-When installing packges make sure to ALWAYS USE YARN, this ensures that the same packages and version are installed on each machine.
+When installing packges make sure to ALWAYS USE YARN, this ensures that the correct versions are installed on each machine.

 Since we use npm scripts to power our devops tasks, we have the entire npm directory of tools to use!